Human-centred computing

 This human side of computer science is one of the most fascinating but also the most frequently missed and misunderstood elements in the public’s understanding of what makes the tech in their pocket – or any of the contemporary systems that have become ubiquitous and deeply integrated into their life - work well for them.

-Our research teams examine the socio-technical impacts of emerging computing systems on individuals, communities and societies and square up to those essential questions that shape end product: How well will the tech work for people?
+Our research teams examine the socio-technical impacts of emerging computing systems on individuals, communities and societies and square up to those essential questions that shape the end product: How well will the tech work for people?
 What is its desired outcome?
 And what lasting difference might it make to their lives?

 Our team uses storytelling to support this, a research method which allows us to sit down with end users and make meaningful connections between the research here at the School and the people we are designing and building for.